 Review of documentation, gap analysis and classification of your product.

-When applicable, we will process the paperwork to transfer to your company's name any existing registration that a local distributor may have secured in Colombia for your product.
+When applicable, we will assist you with transferring to your company's name any existing registration that a local distributor may have secured in Colombia for your product*.

 If needed in special cases, we will send INVIMA a formal petition letter to seek the agency's opinion on product classification or specific document requirements.